APCO Offers Delivery Methods to Match Your Needs

 Course Description

-The importance of educating today’s public safety communications professional on their role and the role of the ECC in disaster operations is greater than ever before.
-There is a defined role for public safety communications in every element of disaster response and recovery.
-As public safety’s ability and need to address disaster situations evolves, the telecommunicator needs to be familiar with all types of disasters – man-made and natural – and how those events can impact the communications function.
+As public safety’s ability and need to address disaster situations evolves, the telecommunicator needs to be familiar with all types of disasters – man-made and natural – and how those events can impact public safety communications as well as the communities they serve.
+The course features practical exercises and scenario training.

 Topics include